hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 also has the Step Aside or Dodge skill this will increase the special save to 4+ in the relevant area (IE a warrior with Step Aside avoids hand-to-hand combat attacks on 4+ and missile attacks on 6+).
-Seeker: Being an expert Tracker, the Wood Elf is able to spot even hidden treasures.
-He may modify the result of one exploration die by +/- 1.
-Only one Wood Elf Hero may possess this skill!
-Powerful Built: The warrior is strongly built for an Wood Elf, and is capable of feats of strength not often seen among the Wood Elf.
+Powerful Build: The warrior is strongly built for an Wood Elf, and is capable of feats of strength not often seen among the Wood Elf.
 A warrior with this skill may choose skills from the Strength skill table from now on, in addition to his other skill tables.
 There may bever